Muammar the Mutable:

 Behold!
 I give you Duality in its many permutations!

 Muammar Gaddafi seized control of Libya in a militaristic bloodless coup in 1969.
 This does not mean he was the autocratic ruler of Libya during the 41 years which followed.
 This is a point of contention Libyans themselves have made adamantly clear, since they find comments along the lines of Gaddafi’s long reign which spanned over 4 decades to be most upsetting.
 When Libya’s reigning monarch, King Idris, was ousted on September 1st, 1969, the Sun was directly over Gaddafi’s North Node, or Karmic Destiny.
 Gaddafi then took full control of the country under the title of Chairman of the Revolutionary Command.
-Upon seizing power, Gaddafi did the very undemocratic deed of abolishing Libya’s Constitution of 1951, replacing it with a new political ideaology and manifesto for the country – his own.
+Upon seizing power, Gaddafi did the very undemocratic deed of abolishing Libya’s Constitution of 1951 and replacing it with a new political ideaology and manifesto for the country – his own.
 This new political Bible according to Muammar was called The Green Book, and within it was a term which would mark the Libyan ruling state of governance until the end of Gaddafi’s life – “Jamahiriya” or “State Of the Masses“.

 On paper and in theory, the Libyan Arab Jamahiriyan government was as close to a technically defined democracy as one would ever find within an actual governing body.
 When Gaddafi felt the Jamahiriyan State was ready to be self governing, he supposedly stepped down as Libya’s ruling autocrat, claiming from that point on to hold a largely symbolic role within the structure of the Libyan State.
 Fascinatingly, this supposed and symbolic “stepping down” occurred on March 2nd, 1977 when the Sun was exactly on Gaddafi’s South Node.
 (The Sun conjuncting The South Node will be defined a bit later and shall be referenced once again at another critically crucial point in Gaddafi’s life further along in the future.)